Kings Park won a Premier's Science Award for the Chevron Science Engagement Initiative of the Year on 15 August 2018.

 The award recognises the outstanding success of Rio Tinto Naturescape Kings Park and Kings Park Education in innovative science education for young Western Australians.

-We are introducing children to the science of WA's extraordinary biodiversity by sitting under a shady tuart tree, paddling in a creek lined with paperbarks, listening to Nyoongar knowledge of the land around a campfire and traipsing by colourful kangaroo paws.
+We are introducing children to the science of WA's extraordinary biodiversity by sitting under a shady tuart tree, paddling in a creek lined with paperbarks, listening to Noongar knowledge of the land around a campfire and traipsing by colourful kangaroo paws.

 While there are many benefits of connecting children with nature, the main aim of Rio Tinto Naturescape Kings Park is to inspire the next generation of Western Australians to love, understand and ultimately become custodians of our natural environment.